jeremiah-shaulov/office_spirit_mysql/README.md

 	onLoadFile?: (filename: string) => Promise<(Deno.Reader & Deno.Closer) | undefined>;
 }
 ```
-- `dsn` - Default data source name of this pool.
+- `dsn` - Default Data Source Name for this pool, that will be used if the DSN is not specified when requesting a new connection.
 - `maxConns` - Limit to number of simultaneous connections in this pool.
-When reached `pool.haveSlots()` returns false, and new connection request will wait.
+When reached `pool.haveSlots()` returns false, and new connection requests will wait.
+Default value: `250`.
 - `onLoadFile` - Handler for `LOAD DATA LOCAL INFILE` query.

 Options can be given just as DSN string, or a `Dsn` object, that contains parsed DSN string.

-Data source name is specified in URL format, with "mysql://" protocol.
+Data Source Name is specified in URL format, with "mysql://" protocol.

 Format: `mysql://user:password@host:port/schema?param1=value1&param2=value2#INITIAL_SQL`
 Or: `mysql://user:password@localhost/path/to/named.pipe/schema`